kubernetes/enhancements/keps/sig-node/5945-dra-optional-node-preparation/README.md

    has a `nil` or `false` value, it defaults to `false` (do not skip).
 4. **Disabled Feature Gate Behavior**: If the `DRAOptionalNodePreparation` feature gate is disabled on the kubelet:
+   - **Early Admission Failure**: If the `NodeDeclaredFeatures` framework is active, the Kubelet's pod admission handler will use the shared library to infer the pod's requirements.
+If a pod requires `DraOptionalNodePreparation` (because its allocated claims specify skipping node prep) but the Kubelet has the feature gate disabled (meaning it does not declare the feature in its status), the Kubelet will **reject the pod during admission**.
+This prevents the pod from attempting to run and failing later.
-   - For **`PrepareResources`**: If a claim's allocation result specifies `SkipNodePrepare: true` or `SkipNodeUnprepare: true`, the DRA manager fails `PrepareResources` immediately with a clear error (e.g., `DRAOptionalNodePreparationDisabled`), preventing the pod from running with uninitialized hardware.
+   - **Defense-in-Depth for `PrepareResources`**: If a pod somehow bypasses the Kubelet's admission handler, the DRA manager's existing check acts as a secondary defense: if a claim's allocation result specifies `SkipNodePrepare: true` or `SkipNodeUnprepare: true`, the DRA manager fails `PrepareResources` immediately with a `DRAOptionalNodePreparationDisabled` error, preventing the pod from running with uninitialized hardware.
-   - For **`UnprepareResources`**: Since we already validate and fail during `PrepareResources`, we do not need any additional checks or errors during `UnprepareResources` if the feature gate is disabled.
-Specifically, if a pod with `SkipNodeUnprepare: true` was already processed (e.g., when the feature gate was enabled) but the feature gate is subsequently disabled, the kubelet will still skip the unprepare call and allow the pod to terminate cleanly.
+   - **Safe Rollback for `UnprepareResources`**: Since we already validate and fail during admission or `PrepareResources`, we do not need any additional checks or errors during `UnprepareResources` if the feature gate is disabled.
+Specifically, if a pod with `SkipNodeUnprepare: true` was already processed (e.g., when the feature gate was enabled) but the feature gate is subsequently disabled, the Kubelet will still skip the unprepare call and allow the pod to terminate cleanly.
 This honors the original intent and prevents the pod from getting permanently stuck in the `Terminating` state.
+     Since the pod is already running, it is not subject to new admission checks during termination.

+### Node Declared Features Integration

+To manage version skew safely during rolling upgrades, this KEP integrates with the **Node Declared Features** framework
+This allows the control plane to dynamically discover if a node's Kubelet supports optional node preparation before scheduling workloads, preventing pods from being scheduled to incompatible nodes.

+We register a new declared feature:
+*   **Feature Name**: `DraOptionalNodePreparation`
+*   **Associated Feature Gate**: `DRAOptionalNodePreparation`
+*   **Discovery Logic (Kubelet)**: A node declares support for `DraOptionalNodePreparation` in its `node.status.declaredFeatures` if and only if the `DRAOptionalNodePreparation` feature gate is enabled on the Kubelet.
+*   **Inference Logic (Scheduler & Admission)**: The control plane infers that a Pod requires the `DraOptionalNodePreparation` feature if:
+    1. The Pod references one or more `ResourceClaims`.
+    2. At least one of those claims is allocated (has an `AllocationResult`).
+    3. Within the allocation result, any device has `SkipNodePrepare` or `SkipNodeUnprepare` set to `true`.
+If these conditions are met, the Pod is marked as requiring `DraOptionalNodePreparation` on the target node.
+*   **Max Version**: This feature ceases to be a scheduling constraint once the `DRAOptionalNodePreparation` feature graduates to GA and the minimum supported Kubelet version in the cluster skew policy guarantees support.

 ### Test Plan